zuhrrl/Waymusics/README.md

 ## Backend server feature

 - Coded with javascript (NodeJS)
-- Can accessed by muli client.
+- Can accessed by multi client.
 (Easy to scale when you need a multi platform app!)
 - Powerful caching (to reduce latency/delay)
 - Database intergrated
 - Security patch